MontiCore/EmbeddedMontiArc/doc/Contributing.md

 students and their projects in the context of EmbeddedMontiArc.
 On that note, a creator of an EmbeddedMontiArc project is also invited to contribute to this repository with the integration of her models and/or artifacts.
-To this end, this project distinguishes between three different kinds of contribution which are explained in the following.
+To this end, this project distinguishes between four different kinds of contribution which are explained in the following.

 ## Adding Use Cases
 EmbeddedMontiArc projects are more often than not working on unique artifacts each being